Food establishments may open for takeout, delivery, and indoor and outdoor dining. Bar seating remains prohibited.

 Businesses must strictly adhere to the physical distancing guidelines, enhanced cleaning and disinfection practices, and enhanced workplace safety practices provided in the Guidelines for All Business Sectors and Executive Order 72.
 Virginia Department of Health and Virginia Department of Agriculture and Consumer Services regulated facilities must continue to follow requirements related to prohibiting sick employees in the workplace, strict handwashing practices, and procedures and practices to clean and sanitize surfaces.

-- Post signage at the entrance that states that no one with a fever or symptoms of COVID-19, a positive diagnostic test for the virus that causes COVID-19 in the prior 10 days, or known exposure to a COVID-19 case in the prior 14 days, is permitted in the establishment (See links to sample signage at the bottom of this page).
+- Post signage at the entrance that states that no one with a fever or symptoms of COVID-19, a positive diagnostic test for the virus that causes COVID-19 in the prior 10 days, or known exposure to a COVID-19 case in the prior 14 days, is permitted in the establishment.
+(See links to sample signage at the bottom of this page).

 - Post signage to provide public health reminders regarding physical distancing, gatherings, options for high-risk individuals, and staying home if sick.
 (See links to sample signage at the bottom of this page).

 - All parties must be separated by at least six feet, including in the bar area, (i.e., the six feet cannot include the space taken up by the seated guest).
 If tables are not movable, seat parties at least six feet apart, including in the bar area.
 Spacing must also allow for physical distancing from areas outside of the facility’s control (i.e., provide physical distancing from persons on public sidewalks).

 - Do not seat multiple parties at any one table unless marked with six foot divisions (such as with tape).

-- Keep game areas, dance floors, and playgrounds closed.
-If live musicians are performing at an establishment, they must remain at least six feet from patrons and staff and also wear a mask.
+- If live musicians are performing at an establishment, they must remain at least ten feet from patrons and staff and also wear a mask.
 Karaoke must remain closed.